February 27, 2026 · The FREED Team

 FREED's Craving SOS puts a guided version of this exercise at your fingertips the moment you need it.
 One tap, and you are breathing through the craving instead of giving in to it.

 Every craving lasts 3–5 minutes.
 The 4-7-8 technique takes 75 seconds.
 You can survive this.
+For more strategies beyond breathing, see our full guide on how to deal with nicotine cravings.
 Not forever — just for the next 75 seconds.
 Then the next 75.
 Then the next.

 That is how you quit.
 One breath at a time.